Geeks in Phoenix

 Time to erase the drive

-The first thing you have to do is attached the drive to your computer, either by turning the computer off and installing the drive inside of your computer.
+The first thing you have to do is attach the drive to your computer, either by turning the computer off and installing the drive inside of your computer.
 Or by connecting it externally using a drive case, docking station, or a USB adapter.

 Several drive manufacturers have software that can erase the data from one of their drives.
 Western Digital, Seagate, and Samsung are a few that have that type of software.
 In fact, Seagate's Seatools for Windows will work on any manufacturer's drive.